zheplusplus/flatscript/README.md

         return ($c_fib(($c_n - 1)) + $c_fib(($c_n - 2)));
     }

-Stekinscript will also do some name mangling.
+Flatscript will also do some name mangling.

 It is easy to break a long line into shorter ones, by hitting return after proper tokens.
 Code samples